hiveot/hub.capnp/README.md

 -configFolder /path/to/alt/config  optional alternative config, eg /etc/wost -hostname     localhost:9678       optional alternative message bus, eg mosquitto:8883 -logFile      /path/to/hub.log optional logfile.
-Use to determine logs folder -protocol mqtt | smbus             default is smbus -pluginFolder                      optional alt plugin folder, default is {home}/bin -logLevel warning                  for extra logging, default is hub loglevel -useTLS true                       option to not use TLS, default true
+Use to determine logs folder -logLevel warning                  for extra logging, default is hub loglevel
 ```

-The plugin configuration file is pluginID.yaml in the {home}/config folder.
+The plugin configuration file is {pluginID}.yaml in the {home}/config folder.
 This file is optional.
 A default file is provided with the plugin.
 This file describes the plugin properties, events and actions in TD compatible format.

 ## Thing APIs

-The API provided by the Hub core services are documented in: [docs/hubapi.md](docs/hubapi.md)
+The API provided by the Hub and core plugins are documented in the [Hub API module](https://github.com/wostzone/hubapi-go).
+This module provides a client implementation to connect to the Hub.

 # Contributing